iveresk/binance-order-recorder/README.md

 2. Create a new API vendor in you Binance account and add it to the "keys.txt" file
 3. pip install -r requirements.txt
 4. python3 cscalp_video_recorder.py
+5. Escape scenario on "Esc" button press on the keyboard or system reboot ofcourse
 ```